thehui87/Learning-Godot/tutorial_gdscript_efficiently.md

 This tutorial aims to be a quick reference for how to use GDScript more efficiently.
 It focuses in common cases specific to the language, but also covers a lot related to using dynamically typed languages.

+It's meant to be specially useful for programmers without previous or little experience of dynamically typed languages.

 ## Dynamic Nature

 ### Pros & Cons of Dynamic Typing